gitChenheng/gen-koa/README.md

 # gen-koa
 A scaffold for nodeJs koa project

+global install
+gen-koa-cli "your projectName"